 Setting up the Forcite helmet

-Setting up the Forcite helmet was surprisingly tricky (and you can tell I’m handy from many of the maintenance articles on this site… also from the fact that I build websites).
+Setting up the Forcite helmet was surprisingly tricky (and you can tell I’m handy from many of the maintenance articles on this site… also from the fact that I build websites, and have written apps, worked in startups, etc.).

 For one thing, I couldn’t figure out where the “on” button for the helmet was!
 I had to look at a video demonstration (which was of something else, but they had to turn it on to do those things).
 (The Forcite helmet’s “on” button is under the chin guard, right at the front on the inside, and not visible from the outside except at a certain angle.)